SeryioGonzalez/Azure-ARM-API-throttling-check/README.md

+## Azure ARM API Throttling check

-## You need to create a file named config.sh with the following sample content:
+You need to create a file named config.sh with the following sample content:
 ```
 #PRINCIPAL DATA